ican0220/resource/bids/wordpress-elementor.md

 Hello, I am Brenton.
-I can create Header and Footer based on WordPress/Elementor.
-I can deliver the result within 2 days and you can the best result tomorrow.I have strong confidence and I can make your current website more beautiful and visual appealing.
+I can convert your Figam into WordPress/Elementor.
+I can deliver the result within short times and you can the best result within a few days.I have strong confidence and I can make your current website more beautiful and visual appealing.
 You can know my skills in wordpress/elementer throughout my first work.

 Key Skills and Experience:
  - WordPress Development: Experienced in creating and customizing WordPress themes, plugins, and templates.
 I have a deep understanding of WordPress architecture, enabling me to efficiently develop and troubleshoot issues.